seekhna/CoupledODE_Monte_Carlo_Simulations/README.md

 Problem statement given at http://cds.iisc.ac.in/wp-content/uploads/CDS_DS_MHRD-STARS_Jul-2020_PA.pdf.

-File 1: CoupledODE_Known_Initial_Condition.ipynb solves the Coupled Differential Equation with Initial Conditions as X[0]=Y[0]=Z[0]=1.
+File 1: CoupledODE_Known_Initial_Condition.ipynb

+Solves the Coupled Differential Equation with Initial Conditions as X[0]=Y[0]=Z[0]=1.
 Six time steps (stepsize) are used to demonstrate the effect of step size on the solutions.

-File 2: CoupledODE_Monte_Carlo_Simulation.ipynb solves the Coupled Differential Equation by sampling 10000 random Initial Conditions for each X,Y and Z at 4 stepsizes.Results plotted at the end demonstrate the impact of stepsize on solution of differential equation for 10,000 initial conditions.
+File 2: CoupledODE_Monte_Carlo_Simulation.ipynb

+Solves the Coupled Differential Equation by sampling 10000 random Initial Conditions for each X,Y and Z at 4 stepsizes.Results plotted at the end demonstrate the impact of stepsize on solution of differential equation for 10,000 initial conditions.

 File 3: Contains report containing results and analysis